Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Linearly Decreasing Switching Cost

-In this section, we consider the extension to the setting with linearly decreasing cancellation fee by adding back constraint (\ref{equ:ecep-L}) in \textbf{EPSP}.
-Note that in our study, $\beta_t$ is proportional to the amount of residual time remaining in a fixed-rate plan, we consider that the original problem should be properly reformulated in order to taking it into account.
-We propose another problem setting in the following, and discuss its inherited connection with problem \textbf{SP}.
+In this section, we add back constraint (\ref{equ:ecep-L}) in \textbf{EPSP} to study the linearly decreasing cancellation fee setting, in which $\beta_t$ is proportional to the length of remaining time in a fixed-rate plan.
+Due to the change of $\beta_t$, we propose a suitable problem setting and discuss its relationship with \textbf{SP}.

-First, we divide the total time period $[0, T+1]$ into consecutive time segments, such that states remain unchanged within the same segment:
+First, the total time period $[0, T+1]$ is divided into consecutive time segments, where states within each segment is the same:

 where $T_0 = 0$, $T_{2n+1} - 1 = T + 1$, and